squeaknode/squeaknode/README.md

 Squeaknode allows you to create, view, buy, and sell squeaks.

 A squeak is an immutable structure that:
-* contains up to 280 utf-8 characters of text, encrypted (can only be decrypted with access to the decryption key)
+* contains up to 280 utf-8 characters of text, encrypted (can only be decrypted with access to the decryption key obtained by lightning payment)
 * contains the height and block hash of the latest bitcoin block
 * contains the public key of the author, and is signed by the author
 * contains the public key of the recipient, if the text is end-to-end encrypted